docker/docs/docker-hub/onboard-business.md

 ## Prerequisite

 Before you start to on board your organization, you must have an active Docker Business subscription.
-[Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet, and wait until your Docker Business subscription is active before beginning.
+[Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet.

 ## Step 1: Create your organization

-The first thing to do is create an organization.
+To start, you'll need an organization.
 An organization is a collection of teams and repositories that can be managed together.
 [Learn more](./docker-hub/orgs/).

 On the day that your Docker Business subscription begins, your organization's primary contact will receive a welcome email from Docker to guide you through creating a new organization or to let you choose an existing organization for your Docker Business subscription.